lindensheehy/Compiler/docs/Glossary.md

 **Mode, register, and register/memory**

 This is a byte that follows the base opcode for many instructions.
 It encodes how to interpret the operands involved.
+This byte is signaled by `/r`.

 This byte is treated as 8 individual bits, which are encoded as follows: